puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/fr-FR/microsoft-edge-policies.md

   [Revenir au début](#microsoft-edge---stratégies)

   ### NewTabPageSetFeedType
-  #### Configurer l’expérience de nouvel onglet Microsoft Edge
+  #### Configure the Microsoft Edge new tab page experience
   >Versions prises en charge : Microsoft Edge sur Windows et Mac depuis la version 79 ou ultérieure

   #### Description
-  Vous permet de choisir l’expérience de flux Microsoft News ou Office 365 pour le nouvel onglet.
+  Lets you choose either the Microsoft News or Office 365 feed experience for the new tab page.

-Si vous définissez cette stratégie sur l'expérience de flux Microsoft News (0), les utilisateurs voient l’expérience de flux Microsoft News sur le nouvel onglet.
+When you set this policy to Microsoft News feed experience (0), users will see the Microsoft News feed experience on the new tab page.

-Si vous définissez cette stratégie sur l'expérience de flux Office 365 (1), les utilisateurs disposant d’une connexion au navigateur Azure Active Directory voient l’expérience de flux Office 365 sur le nouvel onglet.
+When you set this policy to Office 365 feed experience (1), users with an Azure Active Directory browser sign-in will see the Office 365 feed experience on the new tab page.

-Si vous désactivez cette stratégie ou si vous ne la configurez pas :
+If you disable or don't configure this policy:

--Les utilisateurs disposant d’une connexion au navigateur Azure Active Directory se voient proposer l’expérience de flux de nouvel onglet Office 365, ainsi que l’expérience de flux de nouvel onglet standard.
+- Users with an Azure Active Directory browser sign-in are offered the Office 365 new tab page feed experience, as well as the standard new tab page feed experience.

--        Les utilisateurs sans connexion au navigateur Azure Active Directory voient l’expérience de nouvel onglet standard.
+- Users without an Azure Active Directory browser sign-in will see the standard new tab page experience.

-Si vous configurez cette stratégie *et* la stratégie [NewTabPageLocation](#newtabpagelocation), [NewTabPageLocation](#newtabpagelocation) est prioritaire.
+If you configure this policy *and* the [NewTabPageLocation](#newtabpagelocation) policy, [NewTabPageLocation](#newtabpagelocation) has precedence.

-Paramètre par défaut : désactivé ou non configuré.
+Default setting:  Disabled or not configured.

-* 0 = Expérience de flux Microsoft News
+* 0 = Microsoft News feed experience

-* 1 = Expérience de flux Office 365
+* 1 = Office 365 feed experience

   #### Fonctionnalités prises en charge :
   - Peut être obligatoire: Oui